troyrippin/stacks/README.md

-This repository is my personal collection of docker-compose.yml files.
+This repository called "stacks" is my personal collection of docker-compose.yml files.
 You are free to use these if you want to.